-The average strangeness rating for UFO reports during 1998 was 3, where 1 is considered not strange at all and 9 is considered exceptionally unusual.
-The average rating in 1997 was 4.
+The average strangeness rating for UFO reports during 1999 was 3.6, where 1 is considered not strange at all and 9 is considered exceptionally unusual.
 This would seem to suggest that most UFOs reported are of objects which do not greatly stretch the imagination.
 Hollywood-inspired flying saucers are, in reality, relatively uncommon in UFO reports.

-The average Reliability rating of reports in 1996 and 1997 was slightly greater than 5, indicating that there were about the same number of higher quality cases as those of low quality.
+The average Reliability rating of reports in 1999 was slightly greater than 5, indicating that there were about the same number of higher quality cases as those of low quality.
 Low reliability was assigned to reports with minimal information on the witness, little or no investigation and incomplete description of the object(s) observed.
 Higher reliability cases might include actual interviews with witnesses, a detailed case investigation, multiple witnesses and other supporting evidence.
-In 1998, the Reliability rating dropped by a point, to 4.
+In 1998, the Reliability rating was 4, one point lower.

 The Reliability and Strangeness ratings varied together in classic bell-shaped curves.
 In other words, there very few cases which were both highly unusual and well-reported.
 Most cases were of medium strangeness and medium reliability.
 However, there were also very few low-strangeness cases with low reliability.
 Low-strangeness cases, therefore, tended to be well-reported and probably had explanations.